benaitcheson/coder-academy-terminal-app/README.md

 ---

 ### Users can Rate and Review Recipes
 After a user saves and makes a recipe they can give each saved recipe a rating and a review.

-- how the user will find out how to interact with / use each feature
-- how the user will interact with / use each feature
-- how errors will be handled by the application and displayed to the user
+The user can also make modifications to saved recipes.
+This will encourage the user to tailor recipes to be their own and hopefully encourage them to continue to use the app.
+This feature can be found under the Recipe menu as a sub menu.
+Once a list of saved recipes is returned to the user they can follow the prompt menu to make changes, save or unsave, leave a rating and leave a review.
+Ratings can only have numbers while reviews can be nil or have text only with a limit of 500 characters.

+Here's a list of the things I wanted a user to be able to do in the Rate and Review feature:
 <img src="../Feature3.png" alt="Should be an image here.">

 ---

 ### Users can Generate a Recipe List from the Items in Their Pantry
 Once the user generates their pantry they have the option of populating a list of recipes based off their pantry items.
 This feature can save the user from buying more items or having to leave the house and will generate recipe idea's similar to the users pantry.

-- how the user will find out how to interact with / use each feature
-- how the user will interact with / use each feature
-- how errors will be handled by the application and displayed to the user
+The user can access this feature through the Recipe menu, it will appear as a sub menu and the user will be shown a list of recipes automatically.
+Once a recipe is picked the user will be lead through the usual recipe workflow.

+Error handling will be done in a way to ensure the user has pantry items to generate a recipe list from. otherwise there's no more inputs from the user so just general error catches like rescues will be implemented to prevent other errors from happening, mostly around the API encountering issues.

 ## Instructions/Interaction
 The user will be prompted for a name and their date of birth.
 This will be their login.